-Trump lays wreath at Arlington National Cemetery on Memorial Day
+Trump lays wreath at Arlington National Cemetery, speaks at Fort McHenry on Memorial Day

-President Trump placed the ceremonial wreath at Arlington National Cemetery’s Tomb of the Unknown Soldier on Memorial Day to honor the lives lost in defense of the nation.
+President Trump placed the ceremonial wreath at Arlington National Cemetery’s Tomb of the Unknown Soldier on Memorial Day to honor the lives lost in defense of the nation and then shortly after traveled to Baltimore’s Fort McHenry where the U.S. national anthem was inspired.

 The president, though, did not deliver a speech or make any public remarks.
 He arrived at Arlington National Cemetery as gunfire was booming in a military salute.